brutasse/graphite-api/docs/configuration.rst

 *search_index*

   The location of the search index used for searching metrics.
-Note that it needs to be a file that is writable by the graphite-api process.
+Note that it needs to be a file that is writable by the Graphite-API process.

 *finders*